 Register below on this site to complete the nationally recognised competency TLIF0005 Apply a fatigue risk management system for only $150.00.

-This course consists five (5) online theory sections, a practical exercise and completion interview which can be completed using computer or smartphone devices which have a web camera.
+This course consists five (5) online theory sections, a short answer written section, a practical exercise and completion interview which can be completed using computer or smartphone devices which have a web camera.
 The theory training and practical tasks are completed at your own pace either at your workplace or at home.